squidsoup/kiwipycon-2016-youngcoders/students.md

 ```
 Got it working?
 Ask a Young Coders helper to review your code!

+\pagebreak

+## Workshop 1, Exercise 2c: Less Nauseating Teleportation Tour

-2. You might have noticed that the last bit of code made Steve teleport around pretty quickly - the poor guy's going to be sick!
+You might have noticed that the last bit of code made Steve teleport around pretty quickly - the poor guy's going to be sick!

 ![](assets/images/barf.png)